-The Faculty hosts the Centre of Modern Languages, which provides language courses, exams and a translator and interpreter training program to students and staff of the University, and the Centre for Physical Education, which provides modern facilities and a wide range of sport programs to the students.
+The Faculty hosts the Centre of Modern Languages, which provides language courses, exams and a translator and interpreter training programme to students and staff of the University, and the Centre for Physical Education, which provides modern facilities and a wide range of sport programmes to the students.

-The following pages introduce three master and a doctoral programme of the Faculty for the academic year 2020/21.
+The following pages introduce 3 master and 1 doctoral programme of the Faculty for the academic year 2022/23.

-Department of Business Law Department of Economics Department of Environmental Economics Department of Ergonomics and Psychology Department of Finance Department of Management and Business Economics Department of Philosophy and History of Science Department of Sociology and Communication Department of Technical Education Centre of Modern Languages Centre of Physical Education
+Department of Business Law Department of Economics Department of Environmental Economics and Sustainability Department of Ergonomics and Psychology Department of Finance Department of Management and Business Economics Department of Management and Business Economics Department of Philosophy and History of Science Department of Sociology and Communication Department of Technical Education Centre of Modern Languages Centre of Physical Education